MCLD/greatreadingadventure/manual/setup/vendor-codes.md

 **ExpirationDate** set.
 If set the date the reward expires will be shown to participants and after the date has passed the buttons to select a redemption option will be hidden.

+### Generating vendor codes

+Once you've configured how vendor codes should operate, you must then generate vendor codes.
+Ensure that you generate enough codes to last for your entire program!

+### Download vendor codes

+You must send vendor codes to your outside vendor.
+To download a list of all valid, generated vendor codes, under the "Configuration" drop-down, choose "Dowanlod Codes".

+**Note** that if you generate more codes during the program you will have to download them and ensure your vendor has them imported into their system!